 Cross functional alignment of team OKRs

-All the teams that are mentioned, cannot work in isolation.
+All these teams cannot work in isolation.
 Each one needs to collaborate with the rest and combine their efforts so that all the athletes get the highest level of inputs to succeed.
 If these athletes train really hard but are not getting the right diet or are unable to recuperate, it is certain they won’t be able to take on their competitors.
 Every team’s goals are interdependent.
 The success or failure of a single team can affect the entire company’s performance levels.

 For example, the product department may create one of their most inspired products.
 But if they are not familiar with what the target market desires, the products will not be able to create any impact.
 The product department needs to collaborate with the sales team as well as the marketing team to understand the pain points of their audience and design their product accordingly.